ken-zhong/pxl-On/README.md

 AWS S3 buckets for photo storage.
 These are some of the features I plan on implementing:
 - Comments and favorites - users can comment on each other's photos and add them to a 'favorites' list.
 - Search - allow users to search by username and photo title.
-- Backend optimization - optimize SQL queries to reduce database load.
+- Backend optimization - further optimize SQL queries to reduce database load.